jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 operations along with the ability to define simple queries on `Customers`.

-Spring Data Geode will create a proxy implementation for your application-specific *Repository* interfaces, implementing any query methods you may have explicitly defined on the interface in addition to the data access operations provided in the `CrudRepository` interface
+[spring-data-gemfire-name] will create a proxy implementation for your application-specific *Repository* interfaces, implementing any query methods you may have explicitly defined on the interface in addition to the data access operations provided in the `CrudRepository` interface